Jacob-s-Lab/GDK_annotations/README.md

 ```

 ## VEP
-Run VEP with RefSeq DB
+Run VEP with the RefSeq database (BUFFER_SIZE and FORK can be adjusted as needed):
-BUFFER_SIZE, FORK can change
 ```bash
 cd /opt/ensembl-vep